predictive-technology-laboratory/sensus/DocFX/articles/adaptive-sensing.md

 * Run your agent in the debugger:  By far the most useful approach is to [configure a development system](xref:dev_config) and run Sensus in the debugger with your sensing agent.
 You will need to add your agent code to the Sensus app projects in order to step through it in the debugger.

+## Known Limitations and Future Improvements

+* Initiation of continuous sensing from the background on iOS:  iOS places significant constraints on Sensus's ability to operate in the background.
+This impacts all sensing agents' ability to initiate continuous sensing from the background.
+A sensing agent will be able to update its state estimtes from the background upon receipt of a push notification; however, there is no known way to initiate continuous background operation while in the background state.
+As a result, if the agent's state estimate indicates that continuous sensing control is warranted, then this control will not be initiated until the next time the app is brought to the foreground by the user.
+It would be useful to add the option of notifying the user from the background when continuous sensing is requested by the sensing agent.

+* Termination of sensing control:  Currently, sensing control (whether opportunistic or active) can only be terminated after the control completion check interval elapses.
+This is probably too coarse, and it would be helpful to complement this check with checks run after a certain number of data readings have been observed while in a control state.

 ## Data Streams
 In addition to directly impacting the data streams that are collected (e.g., via sampling rates and enabling/disabling